Shobi Thilakan

 Shobi Thilakan is an Indian actor and voice-over artist who works prominently in Malayalam films and television.
-Son of late actor Thilakan Shobi has won the Kerala State Film Award as the best dubbing artist in 2021.
+He is the son of late actor Thilakan.
+Shobi has won the Kerala State Film Award for the best dubbing artist in 2021.

 Early life and career

-Shobi is the son of famed actor Thilakan and one of the industry's most well-known dubbing artists.
+Shobi is the son of acclaimed actor Thilakan and brother of actor Shammi Thilakan.

 He provides the on-screen voice for a number of actors in films and television shows.

-He is currently seen in the show 'ManjilVirinjaPoovu', in which he plays a hefty part.
-Shobi was recently seen in a cameo in 'Ammayariyathe.'
-The award for best dubbing artist went to Shobi Thilakan.
-He received the prize for his performance in the film Bhoomiyile Manohara Swargayajyam.
+He is playing a role in the serial Manjil Virinja Poovu, in which he plays a hefty part.
+Shobi also played a cameo role in Ammayariyathe.